-The project manager of a new gas turbine as well as the aeration engineer of an underground car park would need CFD calculations; however, the quality expectations an the budget differ significantly.
-The CFD engineer is committed to sticking to the time and cost requirements and accordingly, to proposing the necessary simplifications.
-The difficulty of the project and the corresponding costs depend on the chosen CFD methods and on the degree of precision required.
-The calculation can usually be run on regular high-performance PCs, but for very large models the use of a computer cluster might be necessary.
+The calculation can usually be run on regular high-performance PCs, but for large models the use of a computer cluster might be necessary.
+Engineers usually work in the company office or in the home office on a regular notebook and they share servers on the cloud where the computationally intensive CAD, CAE and CFD software are installed.
 The hiring of qualified employees and the buying or renting of necessary hardware and software is expensive and takes some time.
 If the needs are only irregular, it is best practice either to partly or entirely outsource the CFD process to a specialized calculation group or to an engineering consulting company.

 |Brake design||Solar heating|

 |Rubber extrusion||Defrosting of windshield|